Cordtus/ibc-apps/docs/v7-expert-questions.md

 ## Purpose

-This analysis examines IBC middleware integration patterns for IBC-go v7 compatibility from a pure Golang implementation perspective.
+This analysis examines IBC middleware integration logic for IBC-go v7 compatibility from a pure Golang implementation perspective.
 The goal is to identify implementation requirements, unclear integration points, and missing information needed for successful integration.

 ## Executive Summary

-Based on the research data and source code analysis, implementing IBC middleware requires understanding several complex patterns that extend beyond standard Golang development.
-The middleware implementations show significant version fragmentation (IBC-go v8-v10) and inconsistent interface patterns that would be challenging for v7 compatibility.
+Based on the research data and source code analysis, implementing IBC middleware requires understanding several complex logic that extend beyond standard Golang development.
+The middleware implementations show significant version fragmentation (IBC-go v8-v10) and inconsistent interface logic that would be challenging for v7 compatibility.

 ## Questions by Middleware